MockingbirdME/game_md/core_rules/04 - actions.md

 ## Non-Combat Actions
 Many primary skills are used partially or entirely out of combat; a, by no means exhaustive, list of some common actions associated with each primary skill is listed below.
 Many non-combat actions have a _passive_ tag; actions with a _passive_ tag detail skill checks the GM will ask the players to make not actions the character chooses to make.

-### Awareness Actions
+### Awareness Actions (Investigate Area, Search for Item(s), Keep Watch)

 #### Investigate Area
+  - Primary Attribute: Perception
+  - Primary Skill: Awareness
+  - Relevant Secondary Skills: Investigate
+  - Relevant Secondary Skill Usage: if a character finds a clue they may ask the GM one question for each rank they have to gain additional information from the clue; the GM must give true answers but does not need to reveal information the clue could not provide.
+  - Aiding Others: when aiding another character grant their skill check one bonus die plus one bonus die for each rank the aiding character has in the secondary skill.
-The character looks for information in an area related to a specific topic declared by the player.
-The players makes a skill check using Perception and Awareness while the GM sets a difficulty for any clues that may be present in the area (generally ~5-10 for obvious clues, 10-15 for slightly obscure ones and 20 or higher for really obscure clues).
-A success on this skill check means the character finds the clue in question with additional successes revealing additional information about the clue.
-If the skill check succeeds the character may gain additional successes equal to their rank in the the investigate secondary skill instead of the number they rolled.
+  - Description: the character looks for information in an area related to a specific topic declared by the player.
+  - Difficulty: set by the GM (generally ~5-10 for obvious clues, 10-15 for slightly obscure ones and 20 or higher for really obscure clues) in the event of multiple clues use a single skill check result and compare it to the difficulty of of the easiest to find clue and assign the additional clues a cost in additional successes to find.
+  - Critical Failure: a clue is not found but is potentially damaged or lost during the course of the investigation preventing the character from gaining some or all of its information.
+  - Failure: no clue was found, the character may not try again without additional help.
+  - Near Failure: if the character is not rushed they find the clue but do not get to ask any questions granted by ranks in the secondary skill, if they are rushed they do not find the clue but can look try again in the future.
+  - Success: the clue was found.
+  - Additional Success: if there were more than one clue to find additional successes are used to find additional clues as determined by the MG.

+#### Keep Watch

 #### Search for Item(s)

-#### Keep Watch